How To Clean Dirty Car Seat Belts Without Destroying Them

 - Pull the seat belt all the way out and lock it with a clip

-- Spray the seat belt with degreaser
+- Spray the seat belt with a degreaser

 - Scrub the seat belt with the magic eraser or a brush